Why Your Video Marketing Isn’t Working: 5 Pitfalls To Avoid

 But while quantity is important, so is quality.
 It’s also important to keep in mind where your video makes the most sense.
 For videos aiming to drive brand awareness, social media is a top outlet.

 WW (formerly Weight Watchers) created a year in review to celebrate their members’ biggest achievements of 2021.
-In addition to sending out the videos via email and in app, users could also post their personalised recaps on Twitter with the hashtag #WWYearinReview.
+In addition to sending out the videos via email and in app, users could also post their personalized recaps on Twitter with the hashtag #WWYearinReview.

 Allowing customers to share their video beyond their inbox helped brands meet top KPIs like brand awareness and reach.